zhoukunpeng504/CAM-HTTPFLV/README.md

 ### Install from Source

 Ensure your Python version is >= 3.9.x.
+It is recommended to use a Linux system, such as Ubuntu.

 ```bash
 git clone git@github.com:zhoukunpeng504/CAM-HTTPFLV.git